jatinsharma326/Manageuser/docs/index.md

 -   loadMoreColumnTwo(): Loads 20 more values for column two
 -   checkForBirthDate(): For BirthdayReminders.vue & PartnerBirthdayRemonders.vue , checks if the informationCard to which this function is attached to, is for today.
 If true then with the help of classes a gif is set as an background image to that informationCard.
 -   initializeToggleObject(), toggleReadmore(), setClass(): In Followups.vue & Notifications.vue, Sets a Toggle for MoreInfo section of the info card

+## follow-up

+Only the Sales and Remote Sales Users can add a followup.

+### index.vue

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   helperMixin
+-   searchMixin
+-   datePickerMixin
+-   commonAPICallsMixin

+2. Computed

+-   dateRangeText: Joins the selected date with ' ~ '

+3. Methods

+-   getData(), setConfig(), advanceSearch(), formOutput(), getEditRowObject(), deleteEntry()
+-   setDateRange(): Sets the Date Range from Start of month to End of 3rd month from the current month.
+-   getCountries(): If Uses the sales user Countries if Sales User.
+Fetches List of all Countries is Remote Sales User
+-   getCities(): Fetches list of all cities in the database
+-   checkDisableCondition(): Disables certain config based on the condition check in this function.
+Returns true or false based on the condition

+## leave-manager

+In this section sales and remote sales team member can apply for leave.
+And Admin/Management can approve or reject those leaves

+### index.vue

+This just checks the logged in user type and accordingly displays the component to the user

+### AdminLeaves.vue

+This section is visible to Admin/ Management Users.
+Where they can accept or reject

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   helperMixin
+-   searchMixin
+-   datePickerMixin
+-   commonAPICallsMixin

+2. Computed

+-   dateRangeText: Joins the selected date with ' ~ '

+3. Methods

+-   getData(), setConfig(), advanceSearch()
+-   getUsers(): Gets list of all SalesTeam Users (Sales and Remote sales user both).
+-   isDateBefore(): checks if the date passed is before todays date (Currently Not being Used in this section)
+-   acceptAction(): Accepts the leave
+-   rejectAction(): Rejects the leave

+### SalesLeave.vue

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   helperMixin
+-   searchMixin

+2. Computed

+-   dateRangeText: Joins the selected date with ' ~ '

+3. Methods

+-   getData(), formOutput(), getEditRowObject()
+-   fetchPendingLeaves(): Fetches Pending Leaves for the logged in User
+-   isDateBefore(): checks if the date passed is before todays date
+-   deleteLeaveEntry(): Same As deleteEntry

+## manage-agents

+Travel Agent Section which contains detail for travel agent, their Addresses, Employees and Familarity Trip.

+### index.vue

+This section displays the Travel Agents and the Grade assigned to them.
+Admin/Management can assign a grade to the travel Agent, while sales/remote sales team member can only assign a grade for the country selected for Tarvel Agent

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   searchMixin

+2. Components

+-   companyInfo
+-   ChangeLogModal
+-   UploadModal
+-   UploadLogs
+-   ViewMoreModal

+3. Computed

+-   hidePreviousIcon: To hide the Previous Arrow in the ViewMoreModal Components Slot

+4. Methods

+-   getData(), setConfig(), advanceSearch(), formOutput(), getEditRowObject(), deleteEntry(),
+-   getCountryList(): Gets a list of all Active Countries
+-   getCities(): Gets a list of all Cities from the database
+-   openChangelogsModal(): Toggle Opens Changelog modal
+-   openUploadlogsModal(): Toggle Opens Upload Logs modal
+-   openInformationModal(): Opens Viewmore Modal also stores value for selectedCompany and its Index
+-   toggleUploadModal(): Toggle Upload modal
+-   deleteTravelAgentEntry(): Same As deleteEntry
+-   disableCompany(): Same As disableEntry
+-   uploadFileFunc(): Calls the file upload API call
+-   closeUploadModal(): Closes Upload modal
+-   previousItem(): If Previous Arrow button is clicked this function is called
+-   nextItem(): If next Arrow button is clicked this function is called
+-   downloadSampleFileFunc(): Is called when Download File button is clicked in Upload Modal

+### CompanyInfo.vue

+It Sets the Tab For Each Selected Travel Agent in index.vue

+### CompanyAddresses.vue

+This section displays the Addresses for Selected Travel Agent Any User can Add/Edit or Disable an address

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   searchMixin

+2. Components

+-   ChangeLogModal

+3. Methods

+-   getData(), setInputConfig(), setSearchConfig(), advanceSearch(), formOutput(), getEditRowObject()
+-   getCities(): Gets a list of all Cities from the database
+-   openChangelogsModal(): Toggle Opens Changelog modal
+-   disablePartner(): Same As disableEntry

+### CompanyEmployees.vue

+This section displays the Employees for Selected Travel Agent Any User can Add/Edit or Disable an Employee.
+But to create an employee an address should already exist

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   searchMixin
+-   helperMixin

+2. Components

+-   ChangeLogModal

+3. Methods

+-   getData(), setInputConfig(), setSearchConfig(), advanceSearch(), formOutput(), getEditRowObject()
+-   getAddresses(): Gets a list of all Address for the selected travel agent
+-   getStates(): Gets a list of all States
+-   openChangelogsModal(): Toggle Opens Changelog modal
+-   disableEmployee(): Same As disableEntry
+-   addCompanyEmployeeWrapper(): After Checking certain condition in formoutput, this function is called to add the travel agent Employee

+### CompanyFamTrip.vue

+This section displays the Addresses for Selected Travel Agent Any User can Add/Edit or Disable an address

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   searchMixin

+2. Components

+-   ChangeLogModal

+3. Methods

+-   getData(), setInputConfig(), setSearchConfig(), advanceSearch(), formOutput(), getEditRowObject(), deleteEntry()
+-   getEmployees(): Gets a list of all Employees for the selected travel agent
+-   getCountryList(): Gets a list of all active countries
+-   openChangelogsModal(): Toggle Opens Changelog modal
+-   disableEmployee(): Same As disableEntry

+## manage-targets

+This section is only visible to the Admin/Management

+### index.vue

+This File Creates the tab structure and passes data to the component in the tab accordingly.

+1. Component

+-   daily-sales-report/reportsList.vue

+1. Mixins

+-   defaultCRUDMixin
+-   commonAPICallsMixin

+2. Methods

+-   getSalesCallList(): Basic fetch call to get all Sales call made by the logged in user this is the passed to setConfig.
+As the list of sales call is required to make a DSR.
+-   setConfig(): Sets Tab config for the DSR section.
+This tab config consists of the props data, input config, search config that needs to be passed to reportsList.vue Component.

+### reportsList.vue

+This component gets rendedred as TAB item.
+When this component gets rendered as 'My DSR' it fetches data for for the specific logged in User.
+While when rendered as 'ALL DSR' fetches data for all the user.
+Header Needs to be set for the columns that need to be visible

+1. Mixins

+-   defaultCRUDMixin
+-   inputFormMixin
+-   helperMixin
+-   searchMixin
+-   datePickerMixin

+2. Computed

+-   dateRangeText: Joins the selected date with ' ~ '

+3. Methods

+-   getData(), advanceSearch(), formOutput(), getEditRowObject()
+-   canUserEdit(): Checks if the DSR Entry fits into the Edit period.
+The current Edit period is two months in the past and 1 month in future.
+For example if the current month is February, the call date can be from December of previous year to March.
+-   deleteCall() - Same as deleteEntry()

+4. Props

+-   name: This is passed to the form component and is the name displayed on the top of the form
+-   type: receives 'my_dsr' or 'all_dsr' to render different elements.
+-   placeholder: This is placeholder for the search input
+-   inputConfig: Config to set the form
+-   searchConfig: Config to set the advance search